-This seminar aims to cover an overview of urban spatial conflicts that invoke political conflicts that occur between the actor, the state, an ideology, capital and other social components.
-Through attention to the recent history of global spatial conflicts with cities, the seminar unpacks underlying causes and identifies emergent and subversive strategies of resolution.
+This seminar aims to unpack how the American city and its built forms enshrine divergent philosophical approaches to urban governance and political power, resolutions of political struggles, oppression of non-dominant social actors or alterative political systems.
+Through attention to histories of spatial conflicts with cities, the seminar unpacks underlying causes and identifies emergent and subversive strategies of resolution.
 By the end of the semester, we will be able to see the architecture behind architecture - the social forces that are shaping how the city looks, who has access to space and who governs competing claims to the city.
 We will apply that vision to documenting sites of contestation in and around the center of St. Louis.